or scroll for handy tips and a little nostalgia.

 Perhaps making ice cream without an ice cream maker is darn hard and that’s why Nana Ling has five recipes in her collection?

-Who knows?
-But if you’d like to give our recipe a go, watch the video below or scroll down for Nana Ling’s recipe and then the converted and tested recipe.
+But if you’d like to give our recipe a go, scroll down for Nana Ling’s recipe and then the converted and tested recipe.

-I’d love to hear about your experience making homemade ice cream (and any tips or tricks) in the comments below.
+I’d love to hear about your experience making homemade ice cream (and any tips or tricks) in the comments.

 Nana Ling’s Homemade Ice Cream recipe (using junket)